OF-DPA Client Tools

 Traffic capture with tcpdump

-The switch_tcpdump tool allows users to capture ingress traffic on the switch port network interfaces created by baseboxd seen in BISDN Linux, e.g. port1.
-Internally, this is done by adding an ACL table entry matching on the desired ingress port with the ACL table entry management tool and sending its traffic to controller, capturing traffic with tcpdump, and then deleting the created entry from the ACL table.
+Internally, this is done by adding an ACL table entry matching on the desired port with the ACL table entry management tool and sending its traffic to controller, capturing traffic with tcpdump.
+Once the capture is done, the ACL table entry is removed again.

 Note: This tool needs to be executed with super user privileges.